anegg0/quicklook-generator/README.md

 ## Project description

-Quicklook Generator helps you populate a file with `quicklooks` tags while attending a call.
+Quicklook Generator helps you populate a markdown file with `quicklooks` tags while attending a call or arguing over Slack.

 ## Who this project is for

-This project is intended EXCLUSIVELY for OCL TW, you'd be hard pressed to find any benefit in this utility otherwise.
+This project is intended EXCLUSIVELY for OCL TW; otherwise, you'd be hard-pressed to find any benefit in this utility.
-Also: if you are a malicious actor be aware that this utility has been thoroughly edited to give you access to OSS code.
+Also, if you are a malicious actor, be aware that this utility has been thoroughly edited to give you access to some OSS code.

 ## Prerequisites